wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Writing_Data_API.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+The namespace; either default or diagnostics.

 ``string streamId``
-The stream identifier
+The stream identifier.

 **Request body**
-A serialized list of one or more events of the stream type
+A serialized list of one or more events of the stream type..

 **Response**
-The response includes a status code
+The response includes a status code.

 **Note:**
 This request returns an error if the stream does not have an event to be replaced at the specified index.
 If any individual event fails to be replaced, the entire operation is rolled back and no replaces are performed.
 The index that caused the issue and the streamId are included in the error response.